TheRenegadeCoder/sample-programs/docs/projects/minimum-spanning-tree/index.md

 1 is the same as the weight from node 1 to node 0.
 We can use this property to differentiate between directed and undirected graphs.

+For simplicity, the output sequence should print the minimum weight of the tree.
+In other words, what is the cost of the minimum spanning tree?

 ## Testing

 | Description      | Input                                                                       | Output                                                     |